brijr/payload-ab/README.md

 })
 ```

+## Server-Side A/B Testing Features

+The server-side A/B testing functionality includes:

+- Automatic variant selection based on a consistent hashing algorithm
+- Support for PostHog cookies when available
+- Fallback to random test IDs when PostHog cookies aren't present (great for development)
+- 50/50 traffic split between original and variant content
+- Customizable feature flag keys

 ## Best Practices

 1. **Start Small**: Begin by testing one or two key fields rather than the entire document